mdsol/cassandra_priam_cookbook/README.md

 ## Platform

 * Ubuntu 12.04+ [tested heavily]
-* Probably other Linux Distros with some tweaking.
+* Probably other Linux Distros with some tweaking of package names where appropriate.

 Note: This cookbook does not call any package managers directly but rather through the chef package resource, but package names and installation paths may differ.